lexise26/ECE2112-PA2/README.md

 Step 5: Resize the Array of Divisible Elements - I resized the array 'div' into a 3x11 matrix using 'np.resize(div, (3,11))', as there may be more elements than can fit into a 3x11 matrix, so the final shape might not fully represent all elements divisible by 3.
 The resized array was stored in the variable 'elem.'

+## Conclusion

+In this experiment, the Numpy library was explored through two key tasks, showcasing its functionalities and practical applications.
+The first task involved normalizing a 5x5 matrix by calculating its mean and standard deviation, illustrating how to standardize data for analysis.
+The second task required generating a 10x10 matrix of squared integers and identifying elements divisible by 3, highlighting the efficiency of Numpy’s array operations and indexing.
+These exercises provided valuable insights into data preprocessing and array manipulation, underscoring the importance of mastering Numpy for effective data analysis in Python.